ToxicFrog/misc/narbonic/README.md

-This directory contains shell scripts for creating custom offline versions of the webcomic [Narbonic](http://narbonic.com/) by Shaenon Garrity.
+This directory contains shell scripts for creating custom offline versions of the webcomic [Narbonic](http://narbonic.com/) by Shaenon K. Garrity.

 **If you just want to read Narbonic right now**, there's no need for these tools; you can just head over to the website and [start reading at the beginning](http://narbonic.com/comic/july-31-august-5-2000/).
 (If this is your first time through, you may want to turn off commentary; spoilers abound.)

-**If you want an offline, DRM-free copy of the main Narbonic storyline**, these tools will do that, but it is much faster and easier to visit the Narbonic store and buy [*Narbonic: The Perfect Collection*](https://couscouscollective.storenvy.com/collections/256382-e-books/products/1607759-complete-narbonic-perfect-collection-e-books).
-That gets you the complete run of Narbonic (as well as a few bonus stories) in two PDF volumes.
-It's also higher-quality *and* takes up less disk space than the output of these tools.
+**If you want an offline, DRM-free copy of the main Narbonic storyline**, rather than using these tools, it is much faster and easier to visit the Narbonic store and buy [*Narbonic: The Perfect Collection*](https://couscouscollective.storenvy.com/collections/256382-e-books/products/1607759-complete-narbonic-perfect-collection-e-books).
+That gets you the complete run of Narbonic (as well as some artwork and bonus stories not found elsewhere!) in two PDF volumes.
+It's also higher-quality *and* takes up less disk space.

-If neither of these options meet your requirements, see below.
+If neither of these options are what you're after, read on.

 **You already have the Perfect Collection, but wish it included the authorial commentary from Narbonic: Director's Cut.** Use `annotate-perfect-collection`, which downloads the commentary and splices it into the Perfect Collection PDFs.